Infertility in men

 Sperm abnormalities are a critical factor in male infertility.
 These abnormalities include:

 - Low sperm count

 - Poor sperm motility (movement)

-- Abnormal sperm shape
+- Abnormal sperm structure and shape

 Risk factors for male infertility include: